The Oregon Voting System: Statistical Evidence that it Works

 The above analysis indicates that Oregon’s mail-in system works just fine.
 Interested readers who find flaws in the assumptions, logic or math should present their findings to the author.

 Those opposed to 100% paper ballot voting by mail or hand-delivery cite these advantages in precinct voting: a) voters meet friends and make new ones, b) taking time off from work to vote, c) projecting a patriotic image by voting in full view, d) looking smart by touching the computer screen, e) exercising their legs while waiting to vote and f) getting free coffee.

 If you believe the recorded 2004 vote was accurate in the battleground states, then you must also believe that…

 1- Bush won a fair election.

-2- The electronic and mechanical voting machines accurately counted the votes.
+2- Electronic and mechanical voting machines accurately counted the votes.

-5- There is nothing wrong with our national voting system.
+5- There is nothing wrong with the national voting system.

 7- Pre-election state and national polls that projected Kerry would win by 51-48% after undecided voters were allocated were wrong.